-A Cochrane review120 based on two RCTs^{121,122} revealed the same relapse rate among patients who continued combination therapy with AZA [27/56; 48%] or infliximab monotherapy [27/55; 49%] [RR: 1.02; 95% CI: 0.68-1.52] [Supplementary Material, SoF Table 24].
-The same meta-analysis120 analysed the rates of AEs for infliximab versus combination therapy [RR:1.11; 95% CI: 0.44-2.81; very low quality evidence] or serious AEs [RR: 1.00; 95% CI: 0.21-4.66; very low quality evidence].
+A Cochrane review based on two RCTs revealed the same relapse rate among patients who continued combination therapy with AZA [27/56; 48%] or infliximab monotherapy [27/55; 49%] [RR: 1.02; 95% CI: 0.68-1.52] [Supplementary Material, SoF Table 24, available as Supplementary data at ECCO-JCC online].
+The same meta-analysis analysed the rates of AEs for infliximab versus combination therapy [RR:1.11; 95% CI: 0.44-2.81; very low-quality evidence] or serious AEs [RR: 1.00; 95% CI: 0.21-4.66; very low-quality evidence].
 These results are rather uncertain due to an unclear risk of bias.
 Common AEs in the combination therapy studies included infections, elevated liver values, arthralgia, and infusion reactions.
-For some infrequent AEs, longer follow-up studies [> 12 months] are necessary to correctly evaluate the safety profile.
+For some infrequent AEs, longer follow-up studies [>12 months] are necessary to correctly evaluate the safety profile.
 A higher risk of lymphoma exists when anti-TNF agents are combined with conventional immunosuppression.
-However, the absolute rates remain very low [3.23, 95% CI 1.5-6.9] and were estimated as 1.9 per 10 000 patient-years in one meta-analysis consisting of almost 9000 patients included in the SEER database123.
+However, the absolute rates remain very low [3.23; 95% CI 1.5-6.9] and were estimated as 1.9 per 10 000 patient-years in one meta-analysis consisting of almost 9000 patients included in the SEER database.

-In patients with Crohn's disease who have achieved long-term remission with the combination of adalimumab and immunosuppressants, we suggest monotherapy with adalimumab (weak recommendation, low-quality evidence).

-On the basis of a meta-analysis of nine studies on adalimumab by Chalhoub et al.124, the data included were reanalysed because the intervention and control groups had to be reversed to match the relevant PICO question.
-The result of this recalculation did not reveal any differences in maintenance of clinical remission [RR: 1.01; 95% CI: 0.91-1.13] between combination therapy and monotherapy [Supplementary Material, SoF Table 25 and Supplementary Figure 24].
-Whereas this meta-analysis was limited to 1 year of follow-up [week 56] in the sensitivity analysis, studies with a longer follow-up [> 52 weeks] showed similar results.
-There is no quality data available for steroid-free clinical remission.
-However, in the ADHERE cohort, which is an open-label extension study that prospectively follows up the cohort of patients originally enrolled in the CHARM study on adalimumab102, the rates of steroid-free remission were similar in patients with or without concomitant immunosuppression at baseline after 3 years of follow-up.125 The meta-analysis by Chalhoub et al.124 which was re-calculated, did not show any differences in serious AEs between monotherapy with adalimumab and combination therapy [RR: 0.88; 95% CI: 0.62-1.26] [Supplementary Figure 25].
+In patients with Crohn's disease who have achieved long-term remission with the combination of adalimumab and immunosuppressants, we suggest monotherapy with adalimumab [weak recommendation, low-quality evidence].
+On the basis of a meta-analysis of nine studies on adalimumab by Chalhoub et al., the data included were re-analysed because the intervention and control groups had to be reversed to match the relevant PICO question.
+The result of this recalculation did not reveal any differences in maintenance of clinical remission [RR: 1.01; 95% CI: 0.91-1.13] between combination therapy and monotherapy [Supplementary Material, SoF Table 25 and Supplementary Figure 24, available as Supplementary data at ECCO-JCC online].
+Whereas this meta-analysis was limited to 1 year of follow-up [Week 56] in the sensitivity analysis, studies with a longer follow-up [>52 weeks] showed similar results.
+There are no quality data available for steroid-free clinical remission.
+However in the ADHERE cohort, which is an open-label extension study that prospectively follows up the cohort of patients originally enrolled in the CHARM study on adalimumab, the rates of steroid-free remission were similar in patients with or without concomitant immunosuppression at baseline after 3 years of follow-up.
+The meta-analysis by Chalhoub et al. which was re-calculated did not show any differences in serious AEs between monotherapy with adalimumab and combination therapy [RR: 0.88; 95% CI: 0.62-1.26] [Supplementary Figure 25, available as Supplementary data at ECCO-JCC online].

 There is insufficient evidence to recommend either continuation or withdrawal of anti-TNF therapy in Crohn's disease patients after achieving long-term remission.
-Therefore, the decision to continue anti-TNF therapy should be individualized and potential consequences (risks and benefits) should always be discussed with the patient.
+Therefore, the decision to continue anti-TNF therapy should be individualised and potential consequences [risks and benefits] should always be discussed with the patient.